 When comparing condo and townhome insurance policies to traditional homeowner’s insurance, distinct differences emerge due to the shared ownership aspects inherent in these dwellings.

-Condo valuation plays a significant role in determining appropriate coverage levels, as it considers both individual unit value and common areas’ worth within the complex.
+Condo valuation plays a significant role in determining appropriate coverage levels, as it considers individual unit value and common areas’ worth within the complex.

 Conversely, townhome maintenance responsibilities are typically divided between owners and the community association; thus, insurance policies must account for potential liability exposures arising from this division of duties.